jarusll/the-logs/index.md

 Installed evil-mode.
 Best of both worlds.
 Since I am comfortable with emacs and I like vim's keybinds, this setup is comfortable than grabbing a distribution.

+I'll spend the day today configuring exwm and evil keybinds.

 # 2022-04-05

 ### Plan for today